FontenotZach/Reddit_Stock_Scraper/README.md

 # Reddit_Stock_Scraper
-Scrapes WSB and Investing hot posts and streams new comments to track market trends.
+Scrapes Reddit posts and streams new comments to track market trends.

 Quick info:
   > Highly threaded reddit scraper which runs indefinitely and collects stock mention data from r/wallstreetbets and r/investing